Vitamin D

 What is Vitamin D?

-Vitamin D is a fat-soluble vitamin typically synthesized via UV light exposure.
-Having normal levels is essential for a good immune system and healthy mineral balance.
-[1] [2] [3]
+Vitamin D is a fat-soluble vitamin typically synthesized via UV light exposure or obtained from food or supplements.
+Normal levels are essential for an effective immune system and healthy mineral balance.
+Vitamin D is vital for its role in calcium absorption, bone mineralization, and reducing inflammation, and even has neuromuscular and metabolic functions.

 Why is Vitamin D included in the Inflammation and Metabolic axes?